trendlabs/2021Q3HOL-Azure-Infra/README.md

 ```
 if there are some errors during the apply process, you need to review variables you set in the terraform.tfvars to make sure everything is correctly set, the run the last command again, or destroy (with command below) and run 2 last commands again
 *Note: terraform needs about 45-60min to provision labs (depends on the number of labs)*
-- After finish provision, you can access the lab guide in folder "outputs" - find the file relevant to your resource-group names, each participant will have a public IP stated in the file together with user/password
 - After infra provisioned, make sure a file ***terraform.tfstate*** generated in the same folder.
 This file is critical for your to clean up all the labs after the session
 - When you finish the hands-on, to clean-up all the infra, run below:
 ```